 -

-When done, select Save as draft (if you're not ready to make it visible to readers)or, if the page is ready to be visible to everyone who is using that language on the site, select Publish or Post news.
+Your changes will be saved automatically as a draft (if you're not ready to make it visible to readers)or, if the page is ready to be visible to everyone who is using that language on the site, select Publish or Post news.

 If approvals or scheduling is on, the buttons may say Submit for approval or Publish later/Post later. -